Natalie and Dan Slagle are founders of Fyooz Financial Planning, a financial planning firm that specializes in advising couples.

 Dan: Natalie and I sit down once a quarter to review our account balances and monthly cash flow and to discuss goals we want to accomplish in the near term.
 We go to a local coffee shop or out to brunch to discuss these items and follow it with an activity like a bike ride.
 Making this meeting enjoyable will help you approach money as a couple.

-Natalie: For clients who want to have all of their spending transactions in one place, we advise having a credit card in one partner’s name with the other as an authorized user.
-The owner should be the spouse who is either responsible for paying off the card and/or has a better credit score.
+Natalie: For clients who want to have all of their spending transactions in one place, we advise having credit cards in one partner’s name, with the other as an authorized user.
+The owner should be the spouse who is either responsible for paying off the card and/or has a good credit score.
 Being an authorized user on a spouse’s card affects both partners’ credit scores, so if you’re trying to build up one partner’s score, making on-time payments will help.
 But that requires a lot of trust because if one spouse runs up a lot of debt, it will hurt both spouses’ credit scores.

 Natalie: It depends on your intentions when you decide to get married.
 There are no situations in which a couple absolutely must have a prenup, but there may be some situations in which it’s strongly recommended, such as when one partner’s family has wealth that will be passed from an elder generation to the younger generation and may impact that generation’s finances.
 In that case, it might make sense to sign a prenup or some sort of trust so that if the couple divorces, or that partner dies, there are rules in place to determine how much of their share of the family wealth will be transferred to the other spouse.